justinjfu/diagnosing_qlearning/README.md

 sudo apt-get install python-dev
 ```

-Download and setup [rlutil](https://github.com/justinjfu/rlutil).
-Add it to your pythonpath.

 Compile Cython environments (this must be run from the repo root directory)
 ```
 make build